Does human bonding have the power to penetrate the veil of the supernatural?

 A Kiss from Alex

-Anita was rinsing the last of the dinner dishes when an unusually strong scent of evergreen wafted through the screen above her sink.
-She closed her eyes to savor its richness when suddenly, something eerily strange made her tummy tingle.
+Anita had just finished rinsing the last of dinner dishes when an unusually strong scent of evergreen wafted through the screened window above her sink.
+She closed her eyes to inhale its richness when suddenly something different— something eerily strange made her tummy tingle.

-Ah, I’m just being silly, she grinned, and dismissed the odd sensation as mere complaisance.
+Ah, I’m just being silly.
+She grinned and dismissed the odd sensation as mere complaisance.
 Her thoughts returned to Butch, pleased her husband enjoyed his favorite meal served with loving empathy after grieving the loss of Alex, his inseparable lifelong friend the week before.
 Alex was killed when overheated brakes failed to slow his old logging truck on a steep downgrade.
-Heavy with timber, it careened into a deep ravine near the base of Mt.
+Laden with heavy timber, it careened into a deep ravine near the base of Mt.
 Washington, the flagship of New Hampshire’s White Mountains.

 Finished with dishes, Anita joined Butch in the den for a relaxing evening listening to their favorite radio shows on the Philco.
-Despite a delectable dinner together, Butch was not quite himself tonight; he seemed unusually restless and unable to get comfortable.
-Although sensitive to his troublesome time coming to terms with Alex's death, his persistent fidgeting was beginning to annoy her.
+Despite a delectable dinner together, Butch was not quite himself.
+She was aware that on such balmy nights as this, he and Alex used to run their hounds after raccoons for pelts, but tonight he seemed unusually restless and unable to get comfortable.
+Although sensitive to his troublesome time coming to terms with Alex’s death, his persistent fidgeting was beginning to annoy her.

-“There’s no sense driving any place special tonight, hon.
+“No sense driving any place special tonight, hon.
 Plenty of coon in there.”
 Butch gestured toward wooded acreage bordering their farmstead that led to a boggy lowland where Anita often strolled to gather hickory nuts and wild blueberries.
 “Besides, it’s mostly for training young Pepper here, anyway.
-Ain’t that right, li’l fella,” he said, petting the playful youngster’s flanks.
+Ain’t that right, little fella,” he said, petting the playful youngster’s flanks.

 She bid him luck and watched the troupe cross a two-acre hay field before the hounds were turned loose at the perimeter.
-Anita lingered outside to soak in the tranquility of such a mild summer evening, lulled by the bawling hounds growing faint as they ran deeper into the woods.
+Anita lingered outside to savor the tranquility of such a mild summer evening, lulled by the bawling of hounds growing faint as they ran deeper into the woods.
 She drew a deep breath of the sweet country air as her eyes were drawn to an especially sharp crystalline sky.
-She marveled at the resplendent star clusters, in awe of the sheer numbers, like a spattering of silver freckles flickering against a violet hue set aglow by the moon about to poke its nose above the horizon.
+She marveled at the resplendent star clusters, in awe of the sheer numbers flickering against a violet hue set aglow by the moon about to poke its nose above the horizon.

-Anita jumped to her feet and opened the door as Butch bounded the steps, nearly knocking her aside when barging through the doorway.
+Curious, Anita jumped to her feet and opened the door just as Butch bounded the steps, nearly knocking her aside when barging through the doorway.
 She followed him into the kitchen.

 Butch ignored her.
 Gasping for breath, he stood leaning on his arms braced against the kitchen table.
 Anita placed an arm around his waist, concerned as she guided him into a chair.